khrystynaO/blueprints/NCD Enterprise IIoT Gateway/README.md

    - If you need the gateway to connect to an existing Wi-Fi network, select “Client” as the mode.
    - Enter the SSID and password of the Wi-Fi network you wish to connect to.
    - Click “Submit” to save the settings.

+3. **Disconnect Ethernet Cable:**
+   - Once Wi-Fi is set up, you can disconnect the Ethernet cable.

 #### 2.4.3 LTE Configuration